gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

    - Range: Varies by band
    - Supports all previous wireless standards and enhances performance with **MU-MIMO and OFDMA** (Orthogonal Frequency Division Multiple Access).

+7. **802.11h**

+   - Frequency: 5 GHz
+   - Speed: Up to 54 Mbps (similar to 802.11a)
+   - Range: ~35 meters (similar to 802.11a)
+   - Introduced features for dynamic frequency selection (DFS) and **transmit power control (TPC)** to minimize interference with radar systems.
+This makes it suitable for use in areas where radar systems operate, providing more robust wireless connectivity in such environments.
+TPC allows wireless devices (like routers and access points) to adjust how strong their signals are.
+They can "turn down" their power when it's not needed.

 - Wireless B, G, N, and AX support 2.4 GHz.
-- Wireless A, N, AC, and AX support 5 GHz.
+- Wireless A, N, H, AC, and AX support 5 GHz.
 - Wi-Fi 6E supports 6 GHz.
 - Higher speeds often come with reduced coverage distances for a single access point